February 9, 1991: The day Andre Agassi lost to his future coach, Brad Gilbert

 Although he managed to climb as high as world No 4 in early 1990, after he had won five tournaments in 1989, his best Grand Slam results were two quarter-finals reached at the 1987 US Open (lost to Jimmy Connors, 4-6, 6-3, 6-4, 6-0) and at Wimbledon in 1990 (lost to Boris Becker, 6-4, 6-4, 6-1).

 Gilbert had also obtained a bronze medal at the Olympic Games in Seoul in 1988, after he lost in the semi-final against fellow American Tim Mayotte (6-4, 6-4, 6-3).
-In September 1990, he claimed his 20th title in Brisbane, defeating Aaron Krickstein in the final (6-3, 6-1), and in February 1991, Gilbert was No 10 in the ATP rankings.
+In September 1990, the Northern California native claimed his 20th title in Brisbane, defeating Aaron Krickstein in the final (6-3, 6-1), and in February 1991, Gilbert was No 10 in the ATP rankings.

 Andre Agassi, the Las Vegas Kid, was one of the biggest stars in tennis history.
-He had turned professional in 1986 and he had soon become famous, thanks to his amazing tennis skills but also to his eye-catching style including the iconic denim shorts and the pink bike shorts (worn as underlayer).
+He had turned professional in 1986 and soon become famous, thanks to his amazing tennis skills but also to his eye-catching style, which the iconic denim shorts, pirate-influenced bandannas and his go-to pink compression shorts (worn as underlayer).

-Taught by his father and coached at the Nick Bollettieri Academy, his game relied on a great return (the best of his time) and on hitting the ball on the rise on both sides with incredible power, which was revolutionary at the time and then copied by generations of tennis players.
+Taught by his father and coached at the Nick Bollettieri Academy, Agassi’s game relied on an iconic return of serve (considered by some to be the best of all time) and on taking the ball on the rise off of both wings with incredible timing and power, which was revolutionary at the time, then copied by generations of tennis players.

 The place: San Francisco Civic Auditorium